 I love baking and have since I was a little girl.
 The very first recipe I ever recall making was peanut butter cookies from scratch.
 That was my very first real baking experience apart from my easy bake oven and I was around 9 years old.
 While I love the convenient baking products that are available and use them myself from time to time, my true passion is building a dessert from the ground up when I have time.
 This scrumptious chocolate cake begins with my chocolate buttermilk cake.
 In this instance, I'm baking the batter in a bundt pan because I love having the gooey drizzle cascade down both sides of each slice, it's just heavenly.
 Plus, when people see this cake on the table they get googly eyes.
 I love it.

 This cake can be made in advance and served as is, or while the topping is still slightly warm and gooey with a dollop of whipped cream or a scoop of vanilla ice cream.
 When it comes to a dessert like this one why not gild the lily?
 If making in advance, store the cake chilled but allow it to come to room temperature so the toppings can soften a bit.
-It’s one of my favorite original recipe creations and I hope you’ll love it, too.
+It's one of my favorite original recipe creations and I hope you'll love it, too.
+Another turtle treat you may like to try is this Caramel Pecan Turtle Fudge from A Dash of Sanity.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!